Spanning rigid subgraph packing and sparse subgraph covering: Introduction

-We consider undirected graphs with possible multiple edges but no loops.
-The {\bf multiplicity} of a graph is the maximum number of multiple edges between any pair of vertices.
-Let $G$ be a graph.
+Let $G(V, E)$ be a graph.
 For a subset $X\subseteq V(G)$, $G[X]$ denotes the subgraph of $G$ induced by $X$.
 For a subset $F\subseteq E(G)$, $G[F]$ is the subgraph of $G$ induced by $F$, while $G(F)$ denotes the spanning subgraph of $G$ with edge set $F$.
 For any partition $\pi$ of $V(G)$, $e_G (\pi)$ denotes the number of edges of $G$ whose ends lie in two different parts of $\pi$.
 A part of $\pi$ is {\bf trivial} if the part consists of a single vertex.
 A partition is {\bf nontrivial} if it contains no trivial parts.
+Undefined graph terminologies can be found in \cite{BoMu08}.